SparkPost/support-docs/articles/recipient-validation/getting-started-recipient-validation.md

 ## Understanding the results

-Each validation response comes back with several pieces of information that you can use to decide whether or not you want to send to it.
+Each recipient validation response comes back with information to help you decide whether to use the email address, or not.
 Let's learn about them.

 ### Result